 The certificate you have just obtained is considered “timed out” until you complete a Flight Review.
 This can be done in the UK – there are a few qualified and registered instructors around – but is best done in the US where you can become familiar with the procedures and terminology.

-On completion, your logbook will be signed off and you will be legal to fly solo anywhere in the US.
-You’ll receive a more permanent licence through the post a few weeks later, but you don’t need to wait for that to arrive before flying solo in the US.
+On completion, your logbook will be signed off and you will be legal to fly an N-Reg aircraft solo worldwide.
+You’ll receive a more permanent licence through the post later – typically 3-4 months – but you don’t need to wait for that to arrive before flying solo in the US.
 Your temporary certificate is valid for 120 days from issue.

 It’s also possible to gain a new rating instead of taking a Flight Review, such as a seaplane.
 This will involve a course of several hours instruction plus a checkride.

 Keeping it valid

 A Flight Review is required every two years to keep the licence current, but if it lapses there is no additional action other than the Flight Review to reinstate currency.
 Any FAA CFI (Certified Flying Instructor) can conduct a Flight Review.
 To save a trip to the US, these can be also done in the UK at the same time as your PPL SEP revalidation by a small number of dual approved FAA and UK instructors, such as Uplift Aviation or Samson Flight